Zasmidium cellare

 Zasmidium cellare, also known as cellar mold, is a species of fungus that exists in dark, ethanol-rich environments and is brown to black in colour.
-This species primarily exists in wine and brandy cellars in central and southern Europe, but can be found in surrounding regions and is thought to be helpful in the wine making process by some and a hygienic issue by others.
+This species primarily exists in wine and brandy cellars in central and southern Europe, but can be found in surrounding regions and is thought to be helpful in the wine-making process by some and a hygienic issue by others.
 Not much is known about Z. cellare's sexual biology and is thought to be beneficial to the cleanliness of cellar air due to its ability to consume musty odours.

 Taxonomic history

 Z. cellare was originally classified by C. H. Persoon in 1794 under the name Racodium cellare – Racodium being a classification for plants that have no real relation or resemblance to each other.
 It would not be long, however, before Persoon retracted his original name, assigning Antennaria cellaris - another plant genus designation.
 It wasn't until Elias Fries that this species was designated correctly as a fungus under the name Zasmidium cellare in 1849.

 Over the years, there has been much contention over this classification, however.
-The first was Schanderl in 1936 who claimed that the genus Cladosporium was more fitting than Zasmidium.
+The first was Hugo Schanderl in 1936 who claimed that the genus Cladosporium was more fitting than Zasmidium.
 Though Cladosporiums can be common indoor molds with brown or black colonies and have dark, pigmented conidia, that is where the similarities with Z. cellare end.
 Cladosporiums usually exist on plant material and their spores are often air dispersed, having a large abundance in outdoor environments, which simply isn't the case for Z. cellare.
 The second and third claim that Z. cellare was characterized incorrectly both occurred in 1971 by M. B. Ellis and Hawksworth who proposed Rhinocladiella cellaris and Rhinocladiella ellisii, respectively.
 Hawksworth along with Riedl in 1977 re-proposed Rhinocladiella ellisii, but in 1979 was criticized by De Hoog as the genus Rhinocladiella characterized Z. cellare's asexual (conidial) form of which the fungus rarely presents in and decided that Z. cellare was the most appropriate name for this species.
 To prevent any further contention, de Hoog amended the genus Zasmidium to include fungi with undifferentiated conidiogenous cells with wavy branches, "denticulate rachis", and pigmented scars.

 Today, the literature agrees that the proper classification is in fact Zasmidium cellare of the division Ascomycota, representing spore shooting fungi; the class Dothideomycetes, which are fungi that grow in what are considered hostile or non-optimal conditions to most fungal species; the order Capnodiales, which typically grow masses of black cells; and the family Mycosphaerellaceae, which is a grouping of sac fungi.